 March 68' was a formative experience for Jan Krzysztof Kelus, but maybe not as much as his first prolonged stay in prison in 1970 after he was sentenced for smuggling forbidden books through the Tatra Mountains.

-Throughout the 70s, Kelus authored very serious if ironic ballades which dealt with the most important moral concerns of his generation: the sense of honour, friendship, decency in the time of political oppression, his songs capturing the spirit of the most important political events, like the Radom Strike of factory workers in 1976 (see below) and the formation and evolution of the Solidarity movement (Sentymentalna panna S. - here).
+Throughout the '70s, Kelus authored very serious if ironic ballades which dealt with the most important moral concerns of his generation: the sense of honour, friendship, decency in the time of political oppression, his songs capturing the spirit of the most important political events, like the Radom Strike of factory workers in 1976 and the formation and evolution of the Solidarity movement (Sentymentalna Panna S.).
 He wrote for a close circle of friends, rarely performing live – his songs circulated on tapes which Kelus recorded himself, becoming a pioneer of Polish magnizdat.

 Throughout the 70s he was consistently harassed by communist security forces.
 Interned in prison during Martial Law, he wrote some of his last songs there.
 After 1989, he never returned to his career as singer-songwriter, staying away from the mainstream and living a very private life in the Mazurian countryside.
 In 1997, Kelus became the hero of a documentary film, in which he famously refused to speak to the camera.